Cold pitches, referrals, job sites and Twitter are the best methods to find freelance gigs

 Cultivating connections with other freelancers can be your gateway to another job.
 Sometimes freelancers won’t have time for a specific client and will refer them elsewhere.
 You could be that person.
 Remember: freelancing is built on community over competition.

-9. Cold Pitch like a Badass
+9. Be Bold and Cold Pitch

 This is the most proactive approach on this list: go after the clients you want with a cold pitch.
 This approach is pretty ballsy: it makes you put yourself out there.
 But it also gives you a unique opportunity to convince brands, websites, and outlets you’re interested in working with that they need you.